-What Are Types of Cyber Attacks and Threats?
+What are Some Types of Cyberattacks and Threats?

-- Malware: Malware, also known as malicious software, is intrusive software developed by cyber criminals to steal data or to damage and destroy computers and computer systems, according to CISCO.
-Malware has the capability of exfiltrating massive amounts of data.
-Examples of common malware are viruses, worms, trojan viruses, spyware, adware and ransomware.
+- Malware: Malware is also known as malicious software, according to CISCO, and it is intrusive software crafted by cybercriminals to illicitly acquire data or to harm computers and their systems.
+Malware has the capability of exfiltrating massive amounts of data, CISCO reported, and examples of common malware are viruses, worms, trojan viruses, spyware, adware and ransomware.

 - Phishing: Phishing attacks are the practice of sending fraudulent communications while appearing to be a reputable source, according to CISCO.
-This is typically performed via email or on the phone.
-The goal is to steal sensitive information such as financial or login information — or to install malware onto a target's device.
+This is typically performed via email or on the phone, CISCO reported, and the goal is to steal sensitive data such as financial or login information — or to install malware onto a target's device.

 - Ransomware: Ransomware is a form of malware designed to encrypt files on a target device, rendering those files and the systems they rely on unusable, according to the CISA.
-Once the system has been encrypted, actors demand ransom in exchange for decryption.
+Once the system has been encrypted, actors demand ransom in exchange for decryption, CISA reported.

 - Viruses: A virus is a harmful program intended to spread from computer to computer, as well as other connected devices, according to the SBA.
-The object of a virus is to give the attacker access to the infected systems.
-Many viruses pretend to be legitimate applications but then cause damage to the systems, steal data, interrupt services or download additional malware, according to Proofpoint.
+The object of a virus is to give the attacker access to the infected systems, Proofpoint reported, and many viruses pretend to be legitimate applications but then cause damage to the systems, steal data, interrupt services or download additional malware.

-Outsider or external threats include organized criminals, professional hackers and amateur hackers (like hacktivists).
+Outsider or external threats include organized criminals, professional hackers and amateur hackers (like hacktivists), IBM reported.

-Insider threats are typically those who have authorized access to a company's assets and abuse them deliberately or accidentally.
-These threats include employees who are careless of security procedures, disgruntled current or former employees and business partners or clients with system access.
+Insider threats are typically those who have authorized access to a company's assets and abuse them deliberately or accidentally, according to IBM, and these threats include employees who are careless of security procedures, disgruntled current or former employees, and business partners or clients with system access.

 Developing Cyber Awareness

-Cyber security awareness can mean different things to different people depending on their technical knowledge.
-Ensuring appropriate training is available to individuals is a great way to motivate lasting behavioral changes.
+Cybersecurity awareness can mean different things to different people depending on their technical knowledge.
+Ensuring appropriate training is available to individuals is a great way to motivate lasting behavioral changes, Forbes reported.

-Here are the most common types of cyber security available:
+Here are the some common types of cybersecurity available: